 Inspiration for this recipe

-I polled my community on Instagram and it was clear that a high-protein muffin was what everyone wanted!
-When I asked if I should use protein powder, nut butter or hemp hearts, hemp hearts were highly outvoted.
+I polled my community on Instagram, and it was clear that a high-protein muffin was what everyone wanted!
+When I asked if I should use protein powder, nut butter, or hemp hearts, hemp hearts were highly voted for.
 Here we go with a delicious hemp orange protein muffin without protein powder.
 I adapted my blender orange muffins and my oat flour blackberry muffins to create these!

-I tested this recipe with ground-up hemp hearts (hemp flour) as well as an increased amount of hemp hearts however I found it was a strong hemp flavor.
-In the end this recipe is perfectly fruit flavored and moist!
+I tested this recipe with ground-up hemp hearts (hemp flour) as well as an increased amount of hemp hearts; however, I found it had a strong hemp flavor.
+In the end, this recipe is perfectly fruit-flavoured and moist with oat flour, making them a gluten-free cranberry orange muffin!

 Ingredients needed